cagov/hub.innovation.ca.gov/docs/pages/content-design/recommended-reading.md

 ### Plain language

-[Plainlanguage.gov](https://www.plainlanguage.gov/) is a great resource for how to use plain language.
+The federal [Plain Language Guide Series](https://digital.gov/guides/plain-language) is a great resource for how to use plain language.
 It’s maintained by the US federal government.
-Their site also includes [examples of plain language](https://www.plainlanguage.gov/examples/) in action.

 The [ClearMark Awards](https://centerforplainlanguage.org/awards/clearmark/) honor the best plain language communications.
 They’re a great place to find inspiration for your writing.
 Winners come from government, nonprofit, and business.